Abdulkalam14/FarmInvest/README.md

 To get started with AgroInvest, follow these steps:

 1. **Installation:** Clone this repository to your local machine.
-Clone the backend repository - [AgroInvest- Backend](https://github.com/aniketxpawar/AgroInvest.git)
+Clone the backend repository - [FarmInvest- Backend](https://github.com/Abdulkalam14/FarmInvest-Backend.git)

 2. **Configuration:** Set up your environment variables and database connections in the relevant files.